Stock Performance Activity to Track: HSBC Holdings plc (HSBC)

 PERFORMANCE WATCH:

-HSBC Holdings plc (HSBC) has year to date performance of -2.94% and weekly performance of 1.72%.
-The stock has been moved at 6.45% over the last six months and -10.46% throughout last twelve months.
-The stock has performed -1.07% around last thirty days, and changed 2.82% over the last three months.
+HSBC Holdings plc (HSBC) has year to date performance of -7.47% and weekly performance of -6.30%.
+The stock has been moved at -14.15% throughout last twelve months.
+The stock has performed -4.64% around last thirty days, and changed -2.87% over the last three months.

 ANALYSTS VIEWS: The current analyst consensus rating clocked at 1 on company shares based on data provided from FINVIZ.
 (1.0 Strong Buy, 2.0 Buy, 3.0 Hold, 4.0 Sell, 5.0 Strong Sell).
 Analysts expected the stock to attain $40.68 price in coming 52-week period.